 - 1. Be courteous, never send insensitive, abusive or offensive messages, and do not harass others.
 If in doubt about a message, do not send it. - 2.
-Record your use of the Internet in the log provided by the Library Media Center or teacher. - 3.
 Use only your assigned password.
-Never give your password to anyone else. - 4.
-Always use only your own name (No anonymous or impersonated communications). - 5.
-Users must remember that communications on the Internet are often public in nature and may be subject to monitoring. - 6.
-Never communicate your home address or telephone number or that of anyone else. - 7.
+Never give your password to anyone else. - 3.
+Always use only your own name (No anonymous or impersonated communications). - 4.
+Users must remember that communications on the Internet are often public in nature and may be subject to monitoring. - 5.
+Never communicate your home address or telephone number or that of anyone else. - 6.
 Pay attention to grammar, spelling, and topic of the message.
-Others will be reading your message without the benefit of interactive conversation. - 8.
-Show your best work. - 9.
-Properly cite sources from the Internet.

-10. Report any problems or violations promptly.
+Others will be reading your message without the benefit of interactive conversation. - 7.
+Show your best work. - 8.
+Properly cite sources from the Internet. - 9.
+Report any problems or violations promptly.